pagalvin/tsbook/chapter09_ClassesInDepth.md

 2. Update the constructor and class business logic to make use of the property
 3. Compile all the code.

 The first time you do this, the TypeScript compiler will report  an error everywhere you've instantiated a new Bus object since all of your constructor arguments will be missing the new property.
-This gives you a comprehensive checklist of every place you need to account for this new property.
+This gives you a comprehensive checklist of every place you need to account for this new property[longsincepast].

 ## Classes and Interfaces